Nearly 65% of Chinese consumers said they drink coffee weekly, with about 40% drinking 3-5 times a week (2020 market

 Luckin Coffee – playing the nationalist card . . . and loosing

 The nationalist trend in Chinese politics is also entering the fierce competition in the coffee market.
 Newcomer Luckin (Ruixin) Coffee, with its HQ in the coastal city of Xiamen, opened 525 stores in the first four months of 2018.
 It has wooed more than 1.3 million customers and created an internet frenzy by challenging coffee giant Starbucks.
 With investment of more than RMB 1 billion from Lu Zhengyao, CEO of car rental company Ucar Inc, and other founding members, Luckin Coffee aims to grab some of Starbucks’ market share with a combination of delivery services, lower prices and smaller-sized stores－a brand strategy it calls Any Moment.
 Qian Zhiya, CEO and founder of Luckin Coffee, and previously an executive at UCar, said the goal is to offer Chinese consumers an alternative to Starbucks.
 “The market will not only have Starbucks.
 Every country has their own coffee brand,” Qian said.
 Luckin Coffee said their secret ingredient for creating “a decent cup of coffee” is their select Arabica coffee beans, world-leading coffee machines and professional baristas.
 Of its stores already in operation, 294 are brick-and-mortar cafes between 30 to 50 square meters in size.
 Some 231 receive delivery orders only.
-Qian said, in the future the delivery kitchens will comprise less than 15 percent of the total.
+Qian said, in the future the delivery kitchens will comprise less than 15% of the total.
+Luckin is also using high tech to distinguish itself.

 Luckin Coffee even started to involve the courts in its competition with Starbucks in May 2018.
 Luckin accused Starbucks of monopolistic activities, because it prohibits owners of properties in which it has set up shop to also sell space to competitors.
 This case will be hard to win for Luckin, as I can name numerous locations in various cities in China where Costa Coffee or Pacific Coffee have opened outlets very close to a Starbucks shop.
 However, it will be interesting to see how the court reacts.
 It seems as if Luckin is trying to cash in on the nationalist trend in China, emphasising the foreign nature of Starbucks.